Yufannnn/3D-Tronics/README.md

-# 3D-Tronics
+# 3D-Tronics: Empowering Independence for Individuals with Upper Body Weakness

-presented by Eunoia Junior College Computing and Robotics Clubs
+Introduction:

-We aim to create a device using micro:bit to help those with:
+Welcome to the 3D-Tronics project, an outstanding achievement by the Eunoia Junior College Computing and Robotics Club, which earned the runner-up prize in the 2019 Singapore 3D Tronics Competition.
+Our mission was to create an innovative device using micro:bit to assist individuals facing physical disabilities, with a particular focus on those with upper body weaknesses.

-PHYSICAL DISABILITY
+Target Users:
-“A limitation on a person’s physical functioning, mobility, dexterity or stamina.”
+The 3D-Tronics device was designed to support individuals who experience limitations in physical functioning, mobility, dexterity, or stamina.
+This group includes individuals with congenital conditions, those recovering from serious injuries, and seniors facing muscle weakness due to aging.

-UPPER BODY WEAKNESSES
+The Challenge:

-Caused by congenital conditions or acquired due to serious injury, or muscle weakness due to old age.
+People with upper body weaknesses often encounter difficulties in carrying their belongings or daily essentials.
+This limitation may lead them to rely on solutions such as pushcarts or having constant assistance from others, impacting their independence and sense of self-reliance.

-Sufferers face difficulty carrying their stuff with their hands, thus they turn to solutions such as using a pushcart or having a helper on hand.
+Intended Outcome:

-INTENDED OUTCOME of our device:
+Our primary goal was to alleviate some of the physical burdens faced by individuals with upper body weaknesses, thereby promoting their independence and enhancing their quality of life.
+We envisioned a device that could follow the user seamlessly, even on slopes, and carry a few kilograms of load on their behalf.

-Following the user, including on slopes
+Key Features:

-Carry a few kilogrammes of load
+- Portability: The micro:bit device was ingeniously integrated into our solution, ensuring it could be conveniently carried in the user's pocket.

-Will alleviate some physical burden on those with upper body weakness
+- Enhanced Independence: By removing the responsibility of carrying their belongings, the 3D-Tronics device provided users with increased autonomy to carry out their daily activities without relying on constant external support.

-Some of the features of our device:
+Our Achievement:

-micro:bit can be kept in pocket
+We are immensely proud to have earned the runner-up prize in the 2019 Singapore 3D Tronics Competition.
+This recognition is a testament to the dedication and creativity of our club members.
+Our 3D-Tronics device received accolades for its ingenuity, practicality, and potential to improve the lives of individuals with upper body weaknesses.

-Alleviate the burden for people with upper-body weaknesses to carry out their daily activities
+Conclusion:

-Doing so by removing the responsibility of them carrying their own stuff, which most of them cannot, and thus gives them more independence
+The 3D-Tronics project remains a significant milestone for the Eunoia Junior College Computing and Robotics Club.
+It showcases our passion for leveraging technology to address real-world challenges and our commitment to creating a more inclusive society.
+We will forever cherish the memories of this project and the impact it had on the lives of individuals with physical disabilities.
+Moving forward, we are inspired to continue developing innovative solutions that make a positive difference in the world.